ytakefuji/openai/README.md

 Bing with Edge browser: https://bing.com/chat

 Example: use all 26 letters of the alphabet once and only once to make a human understandable sensence.

-Answer: The quick brown fox jumps over a lazy dog.
+Answer from AI: The quick brown fox jumps over a lazy dog.

 # Teriminal command AI with ChatGPT